Sainte-Marine: Combrit's village and harbour

 and l'Abri du Marin

-lighthouse The lighthouse of Sainte-Marine is located on Combrit headland beside
+lighthouse Sainte-Marine lighthouse is located on Combrit headland beside

 the fort.
-Located at the shore of the Odet river, it is called "feu de
+Located at the mouth of the Odet river, it is called "feu de

 in 1944 by German troops.
-It materializes, with the fire of Bénodet lighthouse,
+It creates, with the light of the Bénodet lighthouse,

-LoctudyLoctudy takes its name from the monk, Tudy, from Great Britain.
-Fleeing his country invaded by the Saxons, he founded here in Loctudy, around 450, a hermitage.
-In the 11th century, the introduction of a new and important religious community, as well as building an abbey church, is an important milestone for the development of the neighborhood.
-After World War II, agriculture declines, and the city converts in maritime activities.
-Loctudy became one of the largest Bigouden port, for fishing as well as for the leisure related to the ocean.
+LoctudyLoctudy owes its name to the monk, Tudy, from Great Britain.
+Fleeing his country which was invaded by the Saxons, he settled in Loctudy in a hermitage around 450.
+In the 11th century, the arrival of a new and important religious community and the construction of an abbey church was an important milestone for the development of the neighborhood.
+After World War II, the agricultural industry started to decline and the town turned to maritime activities.
+Loctudy became one of the largest ports in Pays Bidouden, for fishing as well as for the leisure related maritime activities.

 L'île-Tudy“Ile-Tudy” comes from the name of a chapel built in the 14th century in honour of Saint Tudy.
 Ile-Tudy is a division of the former parish of Combrit, dependent on the Bishop of Cornwall.
 It became a peninsula when a dam was built in 1853 and was one of the largest fishing ports in the Finistère.
 It is now a coastal resort, welcoming no less than 8,000 tourists during the summer season who flock to its beautiful beaches.

 Historic capital of Pays Bigouden, Pont L'Abbé is the city that has the most historical interest in the area.
 Loctudy Monks are behind the creation of the city.
 The Château de Pont L'Abbé, built on a strategic site in the 13th century, now houses the city hall and the Bigouden museum.
 Installed in the dungeon of the castle, the museum boasts a large collection of costumes, dresses and furniture.